Cantera/cantera-website/pages/tutorials/cxx-guide/simple-example.rst

 The ``report`` function
 =======================

-The ``report`` function generates a nicely-formatted report of the properties of a phase, including its composition in both mole (X) and mass (Y) units.
+The `ThermoPhase.report`_ function generates a nicely-formatted report of the properties of a phase, including its composition in both mole (X) and mass (Y) units.
 For each species present, the non-dimensional chemical potential is also printed.
 This is handy particularly when doing equilibrium calculations.
 This function is very useful to see at a glance the state of some phase.

 .. _CanteraError: {{% ct_docs doxygen/html/db/ddf/classCantera_1_1CanteraError.html %}}
+.. _ThermoPhase.report: {{% ct_docs doxygen/html/dc/d38/classCantera_1_1ThermoPhase.html#a046799f2a038fddf13b5752cd0cc7117 %}}

 .. container:: container